Data Compression with Stochastic Codes: Fantastic Stochastic Codes and How to Construct Them

 Note that the randomness in the above equation comes purely from the shared randomness $Z$.
 From the perspective of the ``reverse Cardan method'' in \Cref{sec:intro}, $X=Y$ is the ``secret'' message we wish to encode, $Z$ is the shared ``book,'' $\enc_Z$ corresponds to constructing a grille for a given book $Z$, and $\dec_Z$ corresponds to laying the grille over the text to reveal the hidden message.
 We now summarise the above discussion in the following definition. \begin{defbox}{Stochastic Code}{stochastic_code} For inputs $x \in \XSpace$ and conditional distributions $Y \sim P_{Y \mid X = x}$, we call the triplet $(Z, \enc_z, \dec_z)$ a \textit{stochastic code} for $Y \mid X = x$ if \begin{enumerate} \item $Z$ does not depend on $x$, \item $(Z, \enc_z, \dec_z)$ satisfies \Cref{eq:rec_correctness_criterion}. \end{enumerate} \end{defbox}

-As we are interested in data compression, besides the ``correctness requirement'' in \Cref{eq:rec_correctness_criterion}, we also wish to minimise the expected codelength.
+As we are interested in data compression, in addition to the ``correctness requirement'' in \Cref{eq:rec_correctness_criterion}, we also wish to minimise the expected codelength.
 This desideratum results in a generalisation of Shannon's source coding theorem, which, letting $I = \MI{X}{Y}$, states that \cite{harsha2007communication,li2018strong}

 where we minimise over stochastic codes $(Z, \enc_z, \dec_z)$.
 Thus, putting everything together, in analogy to entropy codes, we define \textit{relative entropy codes} \footnote{ As conditional distributions are often thought of as channels in information theory, and $(Z, \enc_z, \dec_z)$ simulates a conditional distribution, this concept is also known as \textit{channel simulation}\cite{bennett2002entanglement,li2024channel}, \textit{channel synthesis} \cite{cuff2013distributed}, \textit{coordinated sampling} \cite{cuff2010coordination}, or \textit{reverse channel code} \cite{theis2022algorithms} in the literature.
 Following \cite{flamich2024data}, we distinguish these from relative entropy codes (Definition~\ref{def:relative_entropy_code}) by identifying them with stochastic codes (Definition~\ref{def:stochastic_code}).
-This distinction is analogous to lossless source codes versus entropy codes: the former only requires reconstructibility, while the latter also requires a short codelength. } as \begin{defbox}{Relative Entropy Code}{relative_entropy_code} Given $X, Y \sim P_{X, Y}$, a relative entropy code for ${Y \mid X}$ is a stochastic code $(Z, \enc_z, \dec_z)$ satisfying \Cref{eq:universal_relative_entropy_code_rate}. \end{defbox} With these definitions in hand, we will spend the rest of this section examining ways of constructing relative entropy codes; that is, how one should pick $Z$, $\enc_z$, and $\dec_z$.
+This distinction is analogous to lossless source codes versus entropy codes: the former requires only reconstructibility, while the latter also requires a short codelength. } as \begin{defbox}{Relative Entropy Code}{relative_entropy_code} Given $X, Y \sim P_{X, Y}$, a relative entropy code for ${Y \mid X}$ is a stochastic code $(Z, \enc_z, \dec_z)$ satisfying \Cref{eq:universal_relative_entropy_code_rate}. \end{defbox} With these definitions in hand, we will spend the rest of this section examining ways of constructing relative entropy codes; that is, how one should pick $Z$, $\enc_z$, and $\dec_z$.
 Although we aimed for simplicity when possible, some parts are necessarily technical.
 Readers more interested in the potential applications of these codes may take their existence for granted and skip ahead to \Cref{sec:applications}.